-Similarly, you can take early retirement any time before the official UK retirement age.
-The state pension age, however, remains the same.
-You are not eligible to start claiming State Pension unless you reach the pension age, irrespective of whether you have retired or not.
+Similarly, you can take an early retirement any time before the official UK retirement age.
+However, the earliest age you can retire in the UK and access most personal pensions or workplace pensions is 55.
+However, if you retire at 55, you will not be able to claim your state pension.
+You are not eligible to start claiming State Pension unless you reach the state pension age, irrespective of whether you have retired or not.
 Thus, the UK retirement age and pension age are independent of each other.

 Deferring your state pension

 You can postpone claiming your state pension once you make it to the state pension age.
 If you hit state pension age and choose not to claim it, the state pension automatically gets deferred.
-However, you can only defer your state pension once.
+However, deferring state pension is a one-time decision; once you have deferred your state pension, you cannot defer it again.

-If you reach the state pension age on or after April 6, 2016, and defer your claim for at least 9-weeks, you get a weekly increase in pension.
-There is a 1% increase for every 9-weeks deferral.
-The weekly increase amounts to 5.8% for every 52 weeks deferral.
+If you reach the state pension age on or after April 6, 2016, and defer your claim for at least 9 weeks, you get a weekly increase in pension.
+There is a 1% increase for every 9-week deferral.
+The weekly increase amounts to 5.8% for every 52-week deferral.

 How much state pension will you get if you defer?

-The full new state pension rate is £175.20 per week.
-So, with every 52 weeks deferral, you will get an extra £10.42 (5.8%) a week.
-The extra amount is paid with the regular state pension.
+The extra state pension payment is paid with the regular state pension.
 If you reach state pension age before April 6, 2016, the extra pension can be claimed as a one-time lump sum or as larger weekly payments.
 You can claim the one-time lump sum payment with 2% interest above the Bank of England base rate if the state pension is deferred for at least 12 months.